Upper Ohio Valley Historical Review

 Volume 41, No. 2, a special Pandemic Edition of the UOVHR was the first edition completely designed and coordinated by the Ohio County Public Library.

-The latest edition published by the Library is Volume 42, No. 2, Winter 2022, Wheeling in 50 Objects.
+The latest edition published by the Library is Volume 43, No. 1, Spring 2023: Warwood - The Evolution of Watch Us Grow.

 UOVHR content has historically included articles, transcribed documents, book reviews, and accounts of the economic, political, social, and cultural history of the greater Wheeling area contributed by historians and scholars.
 OCPL looks forward to publishing the UOVHR and continuing this great tradition for years to come.